 There you have it.
-Now you know how to make WordPress site private or even a post or a page private.
-So, you can easily get privacy in your site for whatever reason you want.
+Now you know how to make a WordPress site private or even a post or a page private.
+So, you can easily get privacy on your site for whatever reason you want.

-Also, it is a great way to share contents only with the selected people.
+Also, it is a great way to share content only with the selected people.

 One thing to remember, even when the posts are password-protected, private pages are not suitable for important or sensitive information and always pay attention to whom you’re assigning user roles and their capabilities.